lsmattick/mystique/README.rst

 Given many possible control units, Kirby selects the closest control units by measuring distance between the test unit and control unit time series data for the pre intervention period.
-The distnace metric used is either the dynamic time warping distance metric, or the euclidean distance metric.
-In time series analysis.
-Dynamic time warping (DTW) is an algorithm for measuring similarity between two temporal sequences, which may vary in speed.
+The distance metric used is either the dynamic time warping distance metric, or the euclidean distance metric.
+In time series analysis, dynamic time warping (DTW) is an algorithm for measuring similarity between two temporal sequences, which may vary in speed.
 Control units with the smallest distance to the test unit are selected.
-By default the top 19 control units are selected for each test unit, however, this can be specifed as an instance attribute.
+By default the top 19 control units are selected for each test unit, however, this can be specified as an instance attribute.
 The same control unit can be selected for multiple test units.

 .. image:: images/dtw.svg